Rawlpluks/Bachelor/Bachelor-thesis/Datøk/Read up/Algorithmic Trading.md

+#Econometrics #CS #Literatur
-Learn about algorithmic strategies, including high-frequency [[Trading]] and how machine learning is shaping this space
+Learn about algorithmic strategies, including [[High-frequency trading]] and how machine learning is shaping this space